BISCodeRepo/NovoRank/README.md

 ### Step 5.
 The last step for training/test of NovoRank
 Lastly, NovoRank takes two inputs such as feature.csv and XCorr values from Step 3 and 4, respectively.

-A user can set the parameters in 'config.txt' file.
+A user can set the parameters in 'config_run_novorank.txt' file.
 Parameter|Value|Explanation|Training or Test
 ---|---|---|---|
 mgf_xcorr|String|Path of the XCorr calculation TSV file|Both|